ecochran76/google-doc-backup/README.md

   Preserve your Google Drive folder structure when saving files locally.

 - **Version Control Options:**
   - Append a timestamp to downloaded files (`--timestamp`).
+The timestamp is taken from the Google Drive file's modified date rather than the current time.
-  - Automatically rename existing files to backups using their OS modification time.
+  - Automatically rename existing files to backups using their Google Drive modified timestamp.
   - Retain a specified number of backups using either a staggered or newest-pruning strategy (`--staggered` or `--newest`).
-  - Optionally prevent re-downloading of files if they already exist (`--no-clobber`).
+  - Optionally prevent re‑downloading of files if they already exist (`--no‑clobber`).

+- **Accurate Timestamps and Redundancy Checks:**
+  - The tool sets the downloaded file’s modification time to match that on Google Drive.
+  - When timestamping is enabled, the appended timestamp reflects the Google Drive modified date.
+  - Files are skipped if a local copy exists with an identical modified time (within a one‑second tolerance).

 - **Global Search:**
   Perform searches across your entire Drive based on modification dates (`--newer-than` / `--older-than`) and title (`--title`).

 - **Long Path Support (Windows):**
   Handles file paths longer than 260 characters by automatically prepending the Windows extended-length prefix.

+- **Standalone Apps Script Backup:**
+  - Back up your standalone Google Apps Script projects using CLASP.
+  - A dedicated `AppScript` folder is created in your backup directory, with each script project placed in its own subfolder.
+  - If a project’s subfolder is new or missing the CLASP configuration file (`.clasp.json`), the tool performs an initial clone from that subfolder.
+  - If the subfolder already exists and contains a `.clasp.json` file, the tool executes a pull to update the project.
+  - Use the `--no-scripts` flag to suppress standalone script backups.

 ## Installation